How many of you would demand that a partner get him or herself sexually checked out before you agreed to hop in the sack with them?

 The strain of HPV that I tested positive for (as well as many others) isn’t even in the same bracket as ‘real’ STI’s, such as gonorrhoea, chlamydia, or genital warts, yet look how it has affected my life.
 What makes it worse is that I can’t say whether or not I got it from unprotected sex or protected sex.

 If I’d worn a condom that one time, would things be different?

 Maybe wearing a condom wouldn’t have protected me at all but I played with that fire — I sometimes used a condom and I sometimes didn’t.
 Maybe I got burned as a result?

 Younger girls are lucky now, with vaccination programs in place to stop this common virus from causing cancerous cells, but those vaccinations won’t protect them against other STI’s.
 I’m not lucky.
 I wasn’t lucky.
 I am worrying, because I’m sure I have a checkup smear due at some point coming up, and I’m petrified of what the results might say already.

-But, let’s say that you don’t get the “common” strain of HPV like I did, or plenty of others just like it.
+But let’s say that you don’t get the “common” strain of HPV as I did.

-What if you took some hottie home tonight, “do bits” and, in a few weeks time, start noticing some green gunge coming from places it shouldn’t?
+What if you take some hottie home tonight, “do bits” and, in a few weeks’ time, start noticing green gunge coming from places it shouldn’t?

 Nice thought, huh?

 Ten years ago, my HUSBAND had green gunk coming from places it shouldn’t.
 He didn’t tell me about it, nor did he tell me about the sexual health test he had.
 In fact, he didn’t tell me about it until AFTER he’d been, left, waited a week, and then was diagnosed with gonorrhoea.
 As a result, I had to be vaginally, orally, and anally tested.